By Sara Korab

 In 2021 and beyond, the shopping landscape will continue to evolve.
 Seeing as e-commerce underwent explosive growth in 2020 and will continue to impact retail sales into 2021, the future of retail might be trending in the opposite direction.
-We’ll keep an eye out for what happens next and what consumers might desire a year from now to satisfy their shopping needs.
+We’ll keep an eye on major retailers like Macy's and Home Depot to see what happens next and what consumers might desire a year from now to satisfy their shopping needs.

 All data analyzed in this study came from a survey of 1,008 consumers in the United States.
 Fifty-one percent of respondents were female, 48.7% were female, and less than 1% were nonbinary or reported an unlisted gender identity.
 The average age of respondents was 40 with a standard deviation of 12.7 years.
 The average income of respondents was $58,000/year with a median of $50,000/year.
 All respondents included in the analysis passed an attention-check question.

 The main limitation of this survey is the reliance on self-report, which is faced with several issues including, but not limited to, attribution, exaggeration, and recency bias.